 - Product Placement: "Guest vocalist" Romica the Singing Saw appears to be the Circus's in-show promotion of its sponsor, Samuel Saws, which is reaping the benefits of the Circus's popularity.

 - Pushed in Front of the Audience: Zigzagged.
-While Julian may repeatedly find himself falling from catwalks and otherwise bumbling onstage when the show is on-air, its obvious to his personal Narrator that Julian is really hoping to Invoke an opportunity to ingratiate himself with the staff and audience as Plucky Comic Relief.
+While Julian may repeatedly find himself falling from catwalks and otherwise bumbling onstage when the show is on-air, it's obvious to his personal Interactive Narrator that Julian is really hoping to Invoke an opportunity to ingratiate himself with the staff and audience as Plucky Comic Relief.
 It hasn't worked yet.

 - Radio Voice: In Episode 1, as a radio listener searches through stations and the Circus opens its show, the "on-air" audio acquires a mildly tinny, distant quality, including Julian's interruption and the ad break The Host cuts to as a result.
 Throughout, Julian's Interactive Narrator recounts the proceedings in clearer tones, including Julian's forcible removal from the stage and its concealment from listeners by the ad break.